YifZhou/yifzhou.github.io/_pages/cv.md

 - Spitzer DDT program (14312),
 *Rotational modulations of a highly variable planetary-mass companion*

+- NASA/Keck 2023B
+*High-contrast imaging observations of substellar companions of an accelerating star*

+- NASA/Keck 2023B
+*Characterizing the Atmosphere of a Benchmark T Dwarf Companion*

 - NASA/Keck 2021A,
 *The Angular Momentum Archetecture of the VHS1256 Planetary System.*